 Improvement of accelerator-based radiobiological experiment techniques

-a) Work is underway on the construction of two channels at the Nuclotron (VBLHEP) for applied research in materials science and radiobiology at heavy ion beams (250–800 MeV/n carbon, neon, argon, iron, and krypton ions).
+a) Work is underway on the construction of two beam lines at the Nuclotron (VBLHEP) for applied research in materials science and radiobiology at heavy ion beams (250–800 MeV/n carbon, neon, argon, iron, and krypton ions).
+Emphasis must be given to the needed beam specifications and to the experimental area for handling primate irradiation.

 b) The Nuclotron-based modeling of radiation fields generated by GCR inside spacecraft in deep space.
-The facility forming a hadron field with continuous particle energy spectra could be constructed after the completion of the NICA project.
+An irradiation facility reflecting the hadron exposure in Space with continuous particle energy spectra could be constructed after the completion of the NICA project.

-c) The upgrade of the LRB's Genome-M irradiation facility at the U-400M (FLNR) is connected with increasing the energy of accelerated ions up to 100 MeV/n.
+c) The upgrade of the LRB's Genome-M irradiation facility at the U-400M (FLNR) allows for increased energies of accelerated ions up to 100 MeV/n.
 It will make it possible to irradiate the brain of small laboratory animals (mice and rats) with higher LET ion beams compared to those at the Nuclotron.
 The highest energy of the ions extracted from U-400M is now about 50 MeV/n.

 Surveillance of the NICA collider's radiation conditions and establishment of zoned radiation monitoring using portable autonomous multi-sphere neutron spectrometers.